Children’s Advocacy Center (CAC)

 The CAC served 2,468 children and families in 2019.
 Many children receive multiple services and may be regular clients at the CAC for 2-3 years while their healing occurs and their cases are in the criminal court system awaiting settlement.

 The CAC works collaboratively with partner agencies including Child Protective Services (CPS), law enforcement and the Child Abuse Division of the Fort Bend County District Attorney’s Office.
 Many of our partners are co-housed in our building to facilitate communication and case management.

-New to our CAC in 2015 is the Multi-Disciplinary Team Enhancement (MEP) Program.
-CAC staff now reviews all state intakes of child abuse and refers those that meet sexual or serious physical abuse criteria to the CAC for forensic interviews and other services.
+Our CAC staff now reviews all state intakes of child abuse and refers those that meet sexual or serious physical abuse criteria to the CAC for forensic interviews and other services as a part of our Multi-Disciplinary Team Enhancement (MEP) Program.
 They coordinate with CPS and law enforcement to ensure that no child falls through the cracks without getting the attention they deserve.

 - Forensic Interviewing

 - Victim and Family Advocacy

 - Therapy and Mental Health Services